MarbleBag/Gobchat/docs/README.md

 ## Troubleshooting
 ### Range filter seems not to work
 - Check `Config / App`, it's possible that Gobchat can't retrieve informations about players from your running FFXIV.
 A red message will inform you about that.
-This can have many reasons.
+This can have many reasons:
+  - Be sure FFXIV is running.
+  - Close and reopen config dialog.
+Gobchat needs some time until it has loaded everything.
-  - Try: close Gobchat an delete the `sharlayan` folder under `resources`.
+  - Close Gobchat an delete the `sharlayan` folder under `resources`.
 The content will be re downloaded and may contain the missing informations.

 ### Gobchat doesn't start
 - Check `gobchat_debug.log`